This article outlines errors that can occur during the SSO connector setup and their possible solutions.

 - Restart the app service.

-- Run the test again from the Dashlane console, you should see the below message.
+- Rerun the test from the Dashlane console.
+You should see the following message:

 Application with identifier was not found in the directory